umutkut/land-route/README.md

 - Approach on caching the routes does not contain any logic to delete unnecessary caches.
 This could cause too much memory usage with heavy traffic.
   - Some LRU or LFU logic could be applied here.
 - Tests should be improved.
-- Database security sould be set.
+- Database security should be set.
 ___
 ## HOW TO RUN: